-This white paper is a shortened and simplified version of the highly technical document, "Image Information Metrics and Applications:

-Reference," linked from
+This white paper is a simplified and much more readable version of "Image Information Metrics and Applications: Reference," which has the full technical detail, and is linked from www.imatest.com/solutions/image-information-metrics.

-www.imatest.com/solutions/image-information-metrics.

 This document describes features of Imatest 24.1, which will be available in the Imatest 24.1 Pilot program until the spring 2024 release.